Skip to main content

 • emotional

 Players express a strong emotional connection to the game, highlighting feelings of nostalgia reminiscent of the Half-Life series, with some even shedding tears at its conclusion.
-While the exploration aspect is generally enjoyable, a few players felt frustrated and clumsy during certain challenges, which detracted from their overall experience.
-Despite these minor setbacks, the heartfelt appreciation for the developers and the emotional impact of the game are consistently noted.
+While the exploration aspect is generally enjoyable, a few players felt frustrated by certain challenges, which detracted from their overall experience.
+Overall, the game successfully evokes a range of emotions, from joy to sadness, leaving a lasting impact on its audience.

 • “Transmissions: Element 120 made me feel a nostalgia that I haven't felt in a very long time.”